StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/custom-fields/remove-custom-fields.md

 <!-- md:permission `manageCase/update` --> <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for removing [custom fields](../../../../administration/custom-fields/about-custom-fields.md) from a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.
+Remove [custom fields](../../../../administration/custom-fields/about-custom-fields.md) from a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive when they're no longer needed or were added incorrectly.

 <h2>Procedure</h2>